NFRohan/statusMonitor/README.md

 ### Agent Can't Connect

 1. Verify ingestion service is running: `curl http://localhost:8001/health`
-2. Check agent token is valid
+2. Check agent token is valid and not expired (5-minute window for new tokens)
+3. If token expired, regenerate from the Agents page in dashboard
-3. Verify firewall allows connection to port 8001
+4. Verify firewall allows connection to port 8001
-4. Check agent logs in GUI console
+5. Check agent logs in GUI console

 ### Reset All Data